Rome for Digital Nomads: The Ultimate Guide (by a Local Digital Nomad)

 Rome is teeming with work-friendly cafes and coworking spaces.
 Here are some popular choices among the digital nomad community.

-Coworking Spaces
+Best Coworking Spaces in Rome

-Cafes To Work From
+Best Cafés To Work From in Rome

 Cost of Living in Rome